yiqiao-yin/Fall2018-Proj3-Sec1-grp4/doc/a_note_on_contributions.md

 ---
 Sample project README statement.

-Project xxx
+Project 3

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Team members: Yiqiao Yin, Anke Xu, Chuqiao Rong, Amon Tokoro, Yadir Lakehal

-Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%
+Summary: In this project, we improved low resolution through machine learning and we generate high resolution images.

-[Contribution Statement] AB, CD, EF and GH designed the study.
-AB and CD developed baseline classification model for evaluation.
-EF and GH explored feature engineering for improving the baseline model.
-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
-All team members contributed to the GitHub repository and prepared the presentation.
-All team members approve our work presented in our GitHub repository including this contribution statement.
+[Contribution Statement]

+Project leader:

+Yiqiao Yin：Designed and organized the structure of whole project.
+Built the baseline model and the linear regression model.
+Helped debugging through the whole project.
+Also prepared the presentation slide.

+Major contributor:

+Anke Xu : Build and optimized xgboost model and linear regression model.
+Tuning parameters for the xgboost model and baseline model.
+Also helped to make the presentation slide.

+Chuqiao Rong: Code feature.R and superResolution.R files.
+Tuning parameters for the baseline model.
+Make the presentation slide and presented the project.

+Amon Tokoro: Helped debugging for the whole project.
+Tuning parameters for the baseline model.
+Trained the improved model.

+Yadir Lakehal: Edit the readme file and helped the presenter with the presentation.
+Helped to make the presentation slide.
+Tuning parameters for the baseline model.